How To Start A Nonprofit In Louisiana

 - A copy of your Louisiana nonprofit’s articles of incorporation

 - A copy of your nonprofit’s bylaws

 It’s wise to call your ahead of time to check its requirements.
 Some banks may require you to bring a resolution authorizing you to open a bank account in your nonprofit’s name (particularly if your nonprofit has several directors and/or officers).

 What is the Louisiana Nonprofit Annual Report?

 Louisiana requires nonprofits to file annual reports updating membership and contact information.
 There is a $10 fee (plus a $5 processing fee if you pay with a credit card), and you can submit the report online at Louisiana’s geauxBIZ.com.
 The report should include the physical and mailing address of your nonprofit’s registered office, the name and address of your registered agent, and the names, addresses, and term expiration your nonprofit’s directors and officers.
 Your nonprofit’s annual report is due no later than the anniversary date of its incorporation.

 When you hire Northwest to form your nonprofit or serve as your registered agent, we’ll send you reminders to file your annual report.
-Or you can add our convenient nonprofit Louisiana Annual Report Service for an additional fee, and you can leave the preparation and submission of your annual report to us.
+Or, you can add our convenient nonprofit Louisiana Annual Report Service for an additional fee and leave the submission of your annual report to us.